pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 Apache Cassandra
 ----------------

-The library also has a concrete active record strategy for `Apache Cassandra <http://cassandra.apache.org/>`__ provided by the ``CassandraActiveRecordStrategy`` class.
+The library has a concrete active record strategy for `Apache Cassandra <http://cassandra.apache.org/>`__ provided by the ``CassandraActiveRecordStrategy`` class.